We are building a park in Talking Rock, Georgia!

 How Can You Help?

-A Talking Rock Friends Group is now being formed.
+A Talking Rock Friends Group has now been formed.
 As a nonprofit, volunteers and community support are crucial to progression of the park.
 Friends may help during volunteer workdays, raise funding to support park elements but most importantly, provide input into desired park elements.
-Your engagement will help Talking Rock to become a best kept secret in the greater Pickens Community.
+Your engagement will help Talking Rock to become a best kept secret ofe North Georgia.

 Sponsor a wish list item or Boy/Girl scout Eagle or Gold project.

-Don’t forget to follow us on FaceBook: Talking Rock park Facebook page!
+Don’t forget to follow us on FaceBook at the Talking Rock Nature Preserve Facebook page!

 The Talking Rock Property (the “Property”) is located adjacent to Old Whitestone Road East and is bisected by Carnes Mill Road.
 From Atlanta, travel north on Highway 575 and continue on 515 (Zell Miller Parkway).
-Turn left onto Carnes Mill Road and travel 0.73 miles to the southern property boundary where you’ll see two connecting trails and park signage.
+Turn left onto Carnes Mill Road and travel 0.73 miles to reach the southern property boundary where you’ll see two connecting trails and park signage.
 The Property borders both sides of Carnes Mill Road for an additional 0.5 miles.